rouroulike/clash/configuration.md

 The DNS server shipped with Clash aims to minimize DNS pollution attack impact and improve network performance.
 There are two modes for it to work: `redir-host` and `fake-ip`.
 The biggest difference between the two is how IP addresses are resolved and how the connections are established.

 ## redir-host
 This is more of a traditional way of how proxies work.
 In this mode, depending on the settings in `dns.nameserver`, `dns.fallback` and `dns.fallback-filter`, the destination FQDN are resolved in several different ways.
 The first result received by Clash DNS module will be sent back to the client.
-Client can then establish a connection to the said IP address through Clash.
+The client can then establish a connection to the said IP address through Clash.

 ## fake-ip
-The concept of "fake IP" addresses is origined from [RFC 3089](https://tools.ietf.org/rfc/rfc3089):
+The concept of "fake IP" addresses is originated from [RFC 3089](https://tools.ietf.org/rfc/rfc3089):

 > A "fake IP" address is used as a key to look up the corresponding "FQDN" information.

 When a DNS request is sent to the DNS server, Clash allocates a free *fake IP address* in the fake IP address pool, a mapping table that manages mappings between the FQDN and "fake IP" address.
 Note that the IP addresses in the fake IP address pool should never be used in real communications.
 The default CIDR for the pool is a reserved IPv4 address space `198.18.0.1/16`, which can be changed in `dns.fake-ip-range`.

 Clash will then lookup the FQDN and check the GEOIP for the IP address, this is merely for the rules (like GEOIP).
-When a request to the said "fake IP" address is sent to Clash, Clash establishs a connection to the FQDN linked with the "fake IP" through a SOCKS5, Shadowsocks (or other protocols) server.
+When a request to the said, "fake IP" address is sent to Clash, Clash establishes a connection to the FQDN linked with the "fake IP" through a SOCKS5, Shadowsocks (or other protocols) server.

 # Proxy Groups
 Proxy Groups are groups of proxies that you can utilize some special features of Clash to manage and make use of.

 * `relay`: The request sent to this proxy group will be relayed through the specified proxy servers sequently.
 There's currently no UDP support on this.
 The specified proxy servers should not contain another relay.
 * `url-test`: Clash benchmarks each proxy servers in the list, by sending HTTP HEAD requests to a specified URL through these servers periodically.
-It's possible to set a maximum tolerance value, benchmarking interval and the target URL.
+It's possible to set a maximum tolerance value, benchmarking interval, and the target URL.
 * `fallback`: Clash periodically tests the availability of servers in the list with the same mechanism of `url-test`.
 The first available server will be used.
 * `load-balance`: The request to the same eTLD will be dialed with the same proxy.
 * `select`: The first server is by default used when Clash starts up.
-User can choose the server to use with the RESTful API.
+Users can choose the server to use with the RESTful API.
 In this mode, you can hardcode servers in the config or use [Proxy Providers](https://github.com/Dreamacro/clash/wiki/Configuration#proxy-providers).

 # Proxy Providers
-Proxy Providers gives users power to load proxy server lists dynamically, instead of hardcoding them in the configuration file.
+Proxy Providers give users the power to load proxy server lists dynamically, instead of hardcoding them in the configuration file.
 There are currently two sources for a proxy provider to load server list from:

 * `http`: Clash loads the server list from a specified URL on startup.
 Clash periodically pulls the server list from remote if the `interval` option is set.
 * `file`: Clash loads the server list from a specified location on the filesystem on startup.